 **Links in this post may be affiliate links.
 This means that if you click that link and purchase the product, I may receive a small compensation.
 I am, however, committed to honestly assessing the products mentioned.
 Please read my disclosure policy for more details. **

 If you are expecting your first baby, or you know someone who is, let me share with you seven things I wish I had known before I had mine.
-These are tips that you likely won’t get from your baby books, nor are you likely to hear them from other moms.
-But hopefully they will make you feel more prepared for, and less overwhelmed by, your new little one!

 7 Things I Wish I Had Known Before My First Baby

 - That the only thing I would do the first week or so is feed my baby … and that that’s okay!